lateef-taiwo/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-2/README.md

 Create a file and name it security_groups.tf, copy and paste the code below

-    # security group for alb, to allow acess from any where for HTTP and HTTPS traffic
+    # security group for alb, to allow access from any where for HTTP and HTTPS traffic
     resource "aws_security_group" "ext-alb-sg" {
     name        = "ext-alb-sg"
     vpc_id      = aws_vpc.main.id